Anti-Trump podcast MeidasTouch is rivaling Joe Rogan. Does it have staying power?

 "People wanted me to be that," he said.
 "I think we need the opposite of Joe Rogan."

+While devoted fans of MeidasTouch, who call themselves "the Meidas Mighty," do on occasion help Meiselas edge out Rogan for the top spot on podcast charts, Rogan's 20 million subscribers on YouTube far outshine MeidasTouch's 5 million.
+And YouTube is the battleground, since it has become the most popular podcast platform.

-Though Meiselas claims he's less divisive than Rogan, the MeidasTouch approach is not aimed at bridging political differences.
-It's unapologetically partisan, like an amped-up MSNBC.
-But Meiselas rejects the comparison.
-He says he doesn't share any DNA with cable news, pointing out that he doesn't hold debates with the political opposition.
+Meiselas, for his part, resents Rogan comparisons.
+He claims he's less divisive than Rogan, yet the MeidasTouch approach is not aimed at bridging political differences.
+It's unapologetically partisan, pushing a center-left worldview aligned with mainstream Democrats, like an amped-up MSNBC.
+Meiselas says he doesn't share any DNA with cable news, pointing out that he doesn't hold debates with the political opposition.
 That's by design.
 People are sick of cable news political roundtables, he says.

 "They still think that people want to see the split screen.
 Here's the left.
 Here's the right.
 Watch them fight.
 Let's go to a commercial break.
 People don't want to see that, I think, any more," Meiselas said.